panki0xff/vehicle-management-api/README.md

 # Vehicle Management API

-This is a RESTful API for managing vehicle details by Java.
+This is a RESTful API for managing vehicle details implemented in Java using the Spring Boot framework.
+It provides endpoints for customers to add, update, and search for vehicles.
+The source code is organized into three main components:

+- Controller: Handles REST API calls and responds with OpenAPI definitions.
+- Service: Implements the business logic for managing vehicle details.
+- Repository: Provides functions to interact with the database for data access.

 ### Assumptions
 - The application assumes using H2 in memory database in the application.